sergodeeva/sgschools-today/README.md

 ```

 ## Refresh data from the external sources (optional)
 Data is stored locally in `/schools/fixtures` folder.
-As there might be changes to schools contact information, or new schools/kindergatens might be open, it is recommended to do a full data refresh once every few month.
+As there might be changes in schools contact information, or new schools/kindergatens might be open, it is recommended to do a full data refresh once every few months.

-* Obtain API key from Google API Console https://console.developers.google.com/apis (charges may apply)
+* Obtain API key from Google API Console https://console.developers.google.com/apis (charges may apply).
-* In the root folder of the project create a file credentials.json (follow example provided in credentials.example.json).
+* In the root folder of the project create a file `credentials.json` (follow example provided in `credentials.example.json`).
 Paste the API key there.
 * Run `python -m schools.fixtures.data_miner` - it will refresh data in kindergarten.json, primary.json and secondary.json from the external sources.

 ## Load data from json files to the database